nelsonfigueroa/nelson.cloud/content/posts/2025-12-11-pulumi-github-actions-with-s3-backend.md

 ## Introduction

-This is a quick guide to set up GitHub Actions for Pulumi with an [AWS S3](https://aws.amazon.com/s3/) Backend.
-There are some differences compared to running `pulumi` commands locally.
+This is a quick guide to set up GitHub Actions for Pulumi with an [AWS S3](https://aws.amazon.com/s3/) backend.
+It builds on a previous guide I wrote: [How to Use an AWS S3 Bucket as a Pulumi State Backend]({{< ref "/posts/2025-09-20-pulumi-with-s3-state-backend.md" >}}).

 This guide assumes you have the following:
 - An AWS S3 Bucket created and ready to be used with Pulumi
 - An IAM User that has permissions to read/write to the S3 bucket
 - The Access Key and Secret Access Key for the IAM User to use for authenticating to AWS within GitHub Actions